-The accompanying combined consolidated financial statements have been prepared on the assumption that the Company will continue as a going concern, meaning it will continue in operation for the foreseeable future and will be able to realize assets and discharge liabilities in the ordinary course of operations.
+The accompanying consolidated financial statements have been prepared on the assumption that the Company will continue as a going concern, meaning it will continue in operation for the foreseeable future and will be able to realize assets and discharge liabilities in the ordinary course of operations.
 Different bases of measurement may be appropriate if the Company is not expected to continue operations for the foreseeable future.
 The Company's ability to continue as a going concern for the foreseeable future involves significant judgment.
-As at December 31, 2019, the Company had a cash balance of \$3.3 million.
-During the years ended December 31, 2019 and 2018, the Company incurred net losses of \$1.3 million and \$0.1 million respectively, used cash in operations of \$0.2 million and \$0.3 million respectively, and used cash for investing activities of \$3.1 million and \$0.5 million, respectively.
-As at December 31, 2020, the Company had a cash balance of \$2.1 million.
+As at December 31, 2020, the Company had a cash balance of \$2.3 million.
+During the years ended December 31, 2020 and 2019, the Company incurred net losses of \$3.4 million and \$1.3 million respectively, used cash in operations of \$2.5 million in 2020 and \$1.4 million in 2019, and used cash for investing activities of \$1.2 million and \$1.8 million in 2020 and 2019 respectively.